-While we used near-Lambertian cloudy AMFs and OMCLDRR cloud parameters for analysis in the main text, here we show results obtained when using geometric AMFs and cloud parameters from the OMCLDO2 product.
+While we used near-Lambertian cloudy AMFs and OM-CLDRR cloud parameters for analysis in the main text, here we show results obtained when using geometric AMFs and cloud parameters from the OMCLDO2 product.
 We note that these results should be compared with those in Appendix D1, rather than Sect.
 4.2.
-Similar to Fig. 6, Fig. D3 shows a scattergram of INTEX-B and OMI cloud slicing NO2 VMRs, but using OMCLDO2 cloud data.
+Similar to Fig. 6, Fig. D3 shows a scattergram of INTEX-B and OMI cloud-slicing NO2 VMRs, but using OMCLDO2 cloud data.
 As above for OMCLDRR, the left panel shows results from all available matchups between INTEX-B and OMI, and the middle panel shows matchups where the standard error of the mean of INTEX-B measurement < 5 pptv.
 We note that the number of matchups is different for the OMCLDRR and OMCLDO2 results.
-Since OMCLDRR and OMCLDO2 report slightly different cloud scene pressures for the same OMI pixel, differences in the cloud data results in different quality control decisions, and this produces the different numbers of successful collocations.
-Similarly, the reported INTEX-B VMRs used in the scattergram can change with the cloud pressure data set as the INTEX-B VMRs are sampled over the appropriate range of OMI-derived cloud pressures.
+Since OMCLDRR and OMCLDO2 report slightly different cloud scene pressures for the same OMI pixel, differences in the cloud data results in different quality control decisions, and this produces the different number of successful collocations.